TylerMclaughlin/wav_clustering_workflow/readme.md

 # WAV Clustering Workflow

-This project organizes a given collection of audio samples by acoustic similarity.
+This project uses machine learning to organize a given collection of audio samples by acoustic similarity.

 This workflow uses hierarchical clustering of 68 derived acoustic features to group and order the samples by similarity.
 Then it saves renamed copies of the wav files that are ordered by similarity.
 Finally, it saves a dendrogram for visualization.